DiogoR404/MetaData262/README.md

 In order to run the file one of the following command will be executed where the flag e corresponds to the engine (node or spidermonkey):

-`python3 dynamicAnalysis.py -e node`
+`sudo python3 dynamicAnalysis.py -e node`

 or

-`python3 dynamicAnalysis.py -e spidermonkey`
+`sudo python3 dynamicAnalysis.py -e spidermonkey`

 the results are saved within the directory dynamic_result_ + the engine name, so **"/dynamic_result_node"** and **"/dynamic_result_spidermonkey"** for nodejs and spidermonkey respectively.
 Similary to the tainted analysis the results will be saved in JSON files for each version and an overall JSON file that possesses every version.